Jane-nuj/Thrive-digital/.cline/context.md

 This is a portfolio/freelancer website for Jane Fletcher featuring a clean, minimal design with dark charcoal background and gold accents.
 The site uses Manrope for headings and Poppins for body text, and features a mobile-first responsive layout with a working contact form.

 ## Recent Updates (2025-05-13)
+### Contact Form Validation Implementation
+We've implemented comprehensive client-side validation for the contact form to improve user experience and ensure data quality:
+1. Added validation for all form fields with specific requirements:
+   - Name fields: Minimum 2 characters, no numbers or special characters
+   - Email: Valid email format validation
+   - Subject: 3-100 character length requirement
+   - Message: Minimum 10 characters
+2. Implemented validation on blur (when users leave a field)
+3. Added clear error messages with red borders for invalid fields
+4. Implemented focus management for errors (focusing the first invalid field)
+5. Added ARIA attributes for improved accessibility

+Documentation for this implementation can be found in:
+- `.cline/decisions/2025-05-13-contact-form-validation.md`

 ### Mobile Typography Consistency Fix
 We fixed an inconsistency in heading sizes between pages on mobile:
 1. The contact page h1 ("Let me know how I can help") was appearing larger than the homepage h1 ("Need a contractor who has") in mobile view